blmstrm/loudmoauth/README.md

 ```
 as an argument to the `set-oauth-params` function.

+###Callback during the oauth cycle.
+If you have specified a `:redirect-uri` be sure to relay that response to
+the `parse-code` function.
+It expects a ring style response map.

 ###Retrieve your token
 To retrieve your token call the `token` function.

 #### Custom query parameters `:custom-query-params`
 If the oauth2 service provider demands or gives you the possibility of any custom query parameters please include them in the map associated with the key `:custom-query-params`.
 This key is optional, so feel free to leave it out.

 ### When the token expires
 Loudmoauth tries to update your token for you whenever the token has reached its expiry time.